benbalter/jekyll-style-guide/_docs/gitignore.md

 ### `Gemfile.lock`

 If the built site is served via GitHub Pages, you should also add `Gemfile.lock` to your site's `.gitignore`.
-The `github-pages` gem strictly versions dependencies, rendering versioning the lockfile unecessary, and potentially could result in using outdated gem versions.
+The `github-pages` gem strictly versions dependencies, rendering versioning the lockfile unnecessary, and potentially could result in using outdated gem versions.